superkisa/obsidian/Computer Vision/E16. YOLO/YOLO v1 to v3 main ideas.md

 ![[Pasted image 20240111041143.png]]

-4) Then to predict a class of an object in bounding box we do not crop it, because it is costy action.
-Intead of, we predict class for each cell.
+4) Then to predict a class of an object in bounding box we do not crop it, because it is an expensive action.
+Instead of, we predict class for each cell.

 ![[Pasted image 20240111041346.png]]